shaween18/softdeleteADF/README.md

 		END

-Screenshots of the pipeline:

-1. Full Pipeline:
+Screenshots of the pipeline are provided in the Screenshots folder for each step of the pipeline (Lookup activity, Copy data Activity, and Stored procedure activity).